Skip to main content

 Following are the supported Content-Type headers for various data formats:

-• Protobufs - application/proto
+• Protobuf - application/proto

 • JSON - application/json